lee-dohm/code-guidelines/README.md

 # Code Guidelines

+> What is this talk of "release"?
+Klingons do not make software "releases".
+Our software *escapes*, leaving a bloody trail of designers and quality assurance people in its wake.<br/>
+> -- From "Top 12 Things a Klingon Programmer Would Say"

 This is my endeavor to collect the language-agnostic coding guidelines I have come across over the years.

 ## Format of Rules